Eneida M. Silva, PHD

 Our Practice in Manchester and Tolland, CT

 Established in 1991, Dr. Silva’s practice specializes in the neuropsychological assessment of children, adolescents, and adults.
-Dr. Silva's compassionate approach combined with the most advanced neuropsychological and psychological assessment techniques is a unique element of her practice.
+Dr. Silva's compassionate approach combined with the most advanced neuropsychological and psychological assessment techniques are unique elements of the practice.

-Dr. Silva has specialized training in traumatic brain injury, child and adult trauma, Post Traumatic Stress Disorder (PTSD), dyslexia and learning disabilities, reactive attachment disorder, and Autism Spectrum Disorder.
+Dr. Silva has specialized training in traumatic brain injury, child and adult trauma, Post Traumatic Stress Disorder (PTSD), dyslexia, learning disabilities, reactive attachment disorder, and Autism Spectrum Disorder.
 Dr. Silva also has extensive experience conducting school based evaluations -- psychological, psycho-educational, and neuropsychological assessments.

 What types of evaluations does Dr. Silva conduct?